 A memoir is a very personal story, told by the author from his or her viewpoint, which shares a certain period in the author’s life.
-While it can be confused with an autobiography, it actually has a different feel.
+While it can be confused with an autobiography, it has a different feel.
 An autobiography reads more like a biography but is told from the author’s perspective.
 It typically commences with the author’s birth and spans through their entire life.
-This book a bit more clinical in style, whereas a memoir is all about emotion.
+This book is a bit more clinical in style, whereas a memoir is all about emotion.

 Reading memoirs allows us to delve deeply into the lives of people who have done something remarkable in their lives.
-Perhaps they overcame incredible odds to reach success in some aspect of their life, or they fought an illness and survived, or maybe they lived through an extraordinary moment of history.
+Perhaps they overcame incredible odds to reach success in some aspect of their life, or they fought an illness and survived, or maybe they lived through an extraordinary moment in history.
 We can learn so much about others and ourselves through memoirs.

 Popular Types of Memoirs

-Within the memoir genre there are a host of categories to choose from.
+Within the memoir genre, there are a host of categories to choose from.
 Of course, there is bound to be some overlap, but here are a few options to consider when writing your memoir: